fshirazi710/MastersProject/INTEGRATION_TASKS.md

         -   [ ] **`CastYourVote.vue`:** Update vote casting logic to use `ethersService.castVote`.
 Ensure correct BLS public keys are fetched (likely from `ParticipantRegistry` via `ethersService`) and used for threshold logic.
         -   [ ] **`SubmitSecretShare.vue`:** Update share submission logic to use `ethersService.submitShares`, ensuring interaction with the correct `VoteSession` instance.
         -   [ ] **Decryption Submission Component (New/Existing):** Implement UI and logic for calling `ethersService.submitDecryptionValue`.
-        -   [ ] **Claim Component (New/Existing):** Implement UI and logic for calling `ethersService.claimDepositOrReward`.
-Handle display of claimable amounts (deposit vs reward).
+        -   [ ] **Claim Component (New/Existing):** Implement UI and logic calling `ethersService.claimDepositOrReward`.
+Handle display of claimable amounts (deposit vs reward) and claimed status.
-        -   [ ] **Status Displays:** Update all displays for participant status, deposit amount, reward pool, session state, decryption progress, etc., fetching data from the new contracts via the updated `ethersService`.
+        -   [ ] **Status Displays:** Update all displays (e.g., in `SessionDetails.vue`, `VoteResults.vue`, participant status components) for participant status, deposit amount, reward pool, session state, decryption progress, claim status etc., fetching data from the new contracts via the updated `ethersService`.
 -   [ ] **BLS Key Handling (`services/cryptography.js`, `localStorage` usage):** Review and ensure the localStorage mechanism for encrypting/decrypting/storing BLS keys still aligns with the registration (`ParticipantRegistry`) and submission (`VoteSession`) flows using the new contracts.
 -   [ ] **UI/UX Refinements:** Adjust text, button labels, flows, and information displays across the application to accurately reflect the new contract interactions (e.g., clear distinction between deposit return and reward claim).